MxLvtt/ordering-system-bei6/README.md

-# Ordering System BEI5
+# Ordering System BEI6

-Group project for the fifth semester of the BEI course of studies.
+Group project for the sixth semester of the BEI course of studies.

 # Specifications